 A rainy day may be inconvenient, but if you have a date night planned, it doesn’t have to be disappointing.
 Romance shouldn’t hinge on the weather happening outdoors and your date doesn’t need to be cooped up at home, either.
 Scrap the picnic and come up with an equally wonderful plan B.

 We have some ideas that may help.
-You can just splash around in some puddles doing your best Gene Kelly impression or you can check out our rainy day date ideas below.
-Here are our picks for the best rainy day date ideas.
+You can just splash around in some puddles doing your best Gene Kelly impression or you can check out our ideas below.
+Here are our picks for the best rainy day dates.

 Make It a Craft Night